 Aeromedical Retrieval – Inter-province transfer: St John provides an existing inter-province and international aeromedical service that operates as a social enterprise fee-for-service model through Medicair.
 Through sub-agreements with PHAs and creation of trust accounts, St John can provide inter-provincial transfer of patients who require higher-level care, typically to Port Moresby.
-This would be under the authorisation of the PHA’s CEO.
+This would be under the authorization of the PHA’s CEO.
 St John will provide central coordination of these services and St John clinicians will operate this service through Medicair.

 Professional Ambulance Officers

 St John will also partner with Provincial Health Authorities to establish a professional 24/7 ambulance to service areas surrounding level 6 provincial hospitals.
 This will expand the catchment area of residents who can readily access these hospital services.
 Professional ambulance officers will undertake intensive training provided by St John to enable them to provide high quality prehospital care, consistent with St John’s clinical guidelines, policies, protocols and procedures.
 They will be able to provide a higher standard of care that includes the emergency management of obstetric, paediatric, trauma and non-communicable disease cases.

 Rural Ambulance Officers

 The ambulance training that St John will provide will upskill our rural and remote health workers to safely operate the ambulances they are being asked to use.
 Most importantly, they will be empowered to provide a higher level of basic life support to their patients.
 This will include emergency child birthing skills.